lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

  - `--num_workers NUMBER` The number of parallel threads that load and process inputs.
 By default it is 12.
  - `--attri_rand_seed NUMBER` The fixed random seed of the Gaussian generated static vectors (only applied when `--rand_feat_num` is provided)
  - `--use_mse True` If passed, the loss function will be the mean squared error, instead of the basin average NSE loss.
 For the accompanied paper, this argument is never activated.
+### Evaluation
+The trained model can also be evaluated to give prediction in testing / validation periods.
+To evaluate the model, run the command line below:
+- `python main.py evaluate --camels_root /path/to/camels --run_dir path/to/model/run --cluster STRING`

 # Results struture
+Files under the run/ are organized in this following structure:
+.
+├── ...
+├── test                    # Test files (alternatively `spec` or `tests`) │   ├── benchmarks          # Load and stress tests
+│   ├── integration         # End-to-end, integration tests (alternatively `e2e`)
+│   └── unit                # Unit tests
+└── ...